aspnetzero/documents/docs/en/Developing-Mvc-Core-Customizable-Dashboard.md

 ## Changing Default Dashboard View

-AspNet Zero uses [gridstack](https://gridstackjs.com/) grid system in dashboard and stored needed view data in [app settings](https://aspnetboilerplate.com/Pages/Documents/Setting-Management).
+AspNet Zero uses [gridstack](https://gridstackjs.com/) grid system in dashboard and stores needed view data in [app settings](https://aspnetboilerplate.com/Pages/Documents/Setting-Management).
 To change default view of dashboard you should change related part of the settings located in [AppSettingProvider](https://github.com/aspnetzero/aspnet-zero-core/blob/46aac958aa330771b37a3e4d5bc220d4e1221549/aspnet-core/src/MyCompanyName.AbpZeroTemplate.Core/Configuration/AppSettingProvider.cs#L522-L541).
 To change default dashboard view you should open dashboard and design the dashboard by following the [document](Features-Mvc-Core-Customizable-Dashboard) .
 Then open browser's developer console.
 Click to the save button in the page and follow the request named `SavePage`.

 ![customizable-dashboard-angular-savePage](images/customizable-dashboard-mvc-save-page-request.png)